Kim Anh Vo: Hacking and propaganda

 During her time with the computer, she joined the United Cyber Caliphate, also known as the Islamic State Hacking Division in April 2016 and helped assist with operations to release confidential and private information about people, including soldiers of the United States Armed Forces, in data dumps called kill lists.
 She also spread Islamic State propaganda and memes in support of the Islamic State.
-She went by the alias' of F@ng, Zozo, Miss.
+She went by the aliases of F@ng, Zozo, Miss.
 Bones, and Kitty Lee.
 She recruited a 14-year-old Norwegian boy to join the division in which he then called for attacks against people in New York.
 She and the boy, making a video, threatened a nonprofit organization that sought to battle what it called extremist ideologies, including the ideologies of the Islamic State.
 She also spread propaganda telling others to kill people in New York and Brooklyn as well, with a list of 8,700 U.S. citizens' information being released as another "kill list", she made chats in Islamic State chatrooms about the situation and made social media posts stating "We want them #Dead".